ejriffer/Data-410-Project-4/README.md

 ~ The Cross-validated Mean Squared Error for 3 Boosted is : 147.5077686091085

-We can conclude that the repeated boosting models are the best, with the 2 boosted model performing slighly better than the 3 boosted model.
+We can conclude that the repeated boosting models are the best, with the 2 boosted model performing just slighly better than the 3 boosted model.

 ## LightGBM